-Lauren Spring is a folk/Americana songwriter and member of the award-winning folk group, The Krickets and Americana group, The Bo Spring Band.
-The Krickets have released two studio albums and have what Paste magazine describes as "....a stunning, truly one-of-a-kind sound."
-Official 2018 SXSW showcasing artists, The Krickets just took home 'Alt Country Song of the Year' at the 2019 Independent Music Awards for their song 'Redbird' co-written by Lauren and bandmates, Emily Stuckey and Katrina Kolb.
-When on break from touring, she enjoys writing for TV/Film as a featured artist collaborator with L.A. based Darkbloom Productions and writing for other artists with her songwriting circle in Nashville.
+Singer songwriter Lauren Spring is an Americana artist as well as a member of the award-winning folk group, The Krickets and the Americana group, The Bo Spring Band.
+Having what Paste magazine describes as "....a stunning, truly one-of-a-kind sound,” The Krickets (Spring, Emily Stuckey and Rachel Grubb) have released two studio albums and were official SXSW artists in 2018.
+Lauren produced their latest single, “These Games” and it premiered on American Songwriter’s ‘Best New Music” list in June of 2020, also winning the W.A.M.
+Song of the Year in the folk category.
+Signing a sync rep deal in 2020 as a voice of First Note Entertainment, she is also a featured artist collaborator with L.A. based Darkbloom Productions and enjoys co-writing for other artists.
 Her first artist cut is the title track on Jerry Salley's 2019 #1 gospel album 'All God's Children Sing,' co-written with Jerry and her husband, Bo Spring.

 More on The Krickets: